12 Largest Japanese companies by Market Cap and Number of Employees

 These behemoths significantly impact the global economy and are renowned for their innovative products and services.

-So, whether you’re driving a Toyota or streaming your favorite shows on a Sony TV, you can thank these Japanese giants for their contributions to the world.
+So, whether you’re driving a Toyota or streaming your favourite shows on a Sony TV, you can thank these Japanese giants for their contributions to the world.

 Toyota

-Toyota is definitely the top dog when it comes to the largest Japanese companies by market capitalisation and the number of employees.
+Toyota is definitely the top business when it comes to the list of Japan’s largest companies by the number of employees and market capitalization..

 Not only that, but their contributions to Japan’s GDP are nothing to sneeze at – they’re estimated to make up nearly 8% of the country’s total GDP!
 (Source: FINANCIAL TIMES)